-Complete project charters supporting the 10 year RMR capital plan will be provided to Council as part of the review process.
+Complete project charters supporting the current year's RMR capital plan will be provided to Council as part of the review process.

-- h.
+g.
 Capital projects relating to Growth will be reviewed during Council's deliberation of the subsequent budget year.
-Complete project charters supporting the 10 year Growth capital plan will be provided to Council as part of the review process. - 20.
-Budget Amendments
+Complete project charters supporting the current year's capital plan will be provided to Council as part of the review process.
+Based on a prioritization process, Administration shall provide Council with a list of projects on the capital plan that are recommended to proceed based on available funding and a future outlook.

+20. Budget Amendments